Dagwan/TASK_INTERN_CAREER/README.md

 # Task Intern Career

 Welcome to the **Task Intern Career** repository!
-This folder contains the tasks assigned during the internship program to enhance your Python development skills.
+This folder contains the tasks assigned to me during the internship program to enhance my Python development skills.
 Below is a description of the two main tasks and their corresponding folders.

 ## Overview